The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Introduction

 Select any spectrum that satisfies those properties and you can reverse engineer the couplings that yield that spectrum via an inverse eigenvalue problem \cite{karbach2005,gladwell2005}.
-Thus, for the exchange model, it is simple to specify appropriate spectra and design corresponding chains.
-Indeed, the standard choice \cite{christandl2004} uses a spectrum $0,\pm1,\pm2,\pm3,\ldots$ and is consequently field-free.
+Thus, it is simple to specify appropriate spectra and design corresponding chains.
+Indeed, the standard choice \cite{christandl2004} uses a spectrum $0,\pm1,\pm2,\pm3,\ldots$ and is consequently field-free for the exchange model.

-It is interesting to compare this to the conditions for a perfect revival/recurrence, wherein the excitation on a given input site reappears perfectly on that input site at some given time.
-This is because all perfect state transfer systems have perfect revivals at time $2t_0$. \begin{lemma} The first site on a nearest-neighbour coupled chain with positive couplings $J_n>0$ exhibits a perfect revival in time $t_r$ if and only if the ordered eigenvalues $\{\lambda_n\}$ satisfy $(\lambda_n-\lambda_{n+1})t_r/\pi\in2\mathbb{N}$. \end{lemma}
+Since all perfect state transfer systems have a perfect revival, wherein the excitation reappears perfectly on the input site, at time $2t_0$, it is often helpful to consider the conditions for a perfect revival/recurrence. \begin{lemma} The first site on a nearest-neighbour coupled chain with positive couplings $J_n>0$ exhibits a perfect revival in time $t_r$ if and only if the ordered eigenvalues $\{\lambda_n\}$ satisfy $(\lambda_n-\lambda_{n+1})t_r/\pi\in2\mathbb{N}$. \end{lemma}